ColaLinN/cs-notes/docs/web-full-stack/backend/docker.md

 docker images
 ```

-Run Image as a container
+Run the Image as a container

 ```shell
 docker run -it image /bin/bash